jessfraz/docker-presentation/README.md

 # Docker Presentation

-This is a repository holding instructions on building a server like the one used in my presentaion at [BrooklynJS](http://brooklynjs.com) on March 20th, 2014.
+This is a repository holding instructions on building a server like the one used in my presentation at [BrooklynJS](http://brooklynjs.com) on March 20th, 2014.

 ## Table of Contents
 - [Setup](#setup)